broadway/broadway/src/Broadway/Auditing/README.md

 Register the `CommandLogger` event listener with the `EventDispatchingCommandHandler`.
-The logger will use the injected logger to log whether a command was executed successfully or errored.
+The logger will use the injected logger to log whether a command was executed successfully or failed.

 ## Example